-These objectives are achieved through guided discussion sessions, readings, and the completion of an original research project in which participants work as a research team to plan and implement a rigorous field study.
-The project culminates with the research team presenting their key findings and policy suggestions in the form of a white paper that is presented at a public symposium at Gettysburg College and shared with policy makers.
+These objectives are achieved through guided discussion sessions, readings, and the completion of an original research project in which participants work as a research team to plan and implement a rigorous field analysis (conducted during spring break).
+The project culminates with the research team presenting their key findings and policy suggestions at a public symposium at Gettysburg College.
 Throughout the program, students are provided meaningful opportunities to interact with environmental policy leaders and to learn from leading scholars in the field.
 Each student will lead a major aspect of the research project and will help plan and implement the spring field study.

 Note: The Eisenhower Institute continues to evaluate domestic and international public health conditions.
 All travel experiences will be conducted in accordance with guidelines and policies from the federal government, local governments, Gettysburg College, and the Eisenhower Institute.

 This program is designed from a social science perspective and is not intended for students who desire to conduct natural science research.
 It will focus on the competing values and economic pressures that fuel environmental justice issues, as well as the politics of environmental justice remedies.